I have put together several documents to help guide my clients through the preparation for a photo session. Here are a few of them:

 This is another one of the reasons that you’re hiring me as a professional photographer.
 You’ve liked the style of work that I’ve produced.
-Trust that I’ve put that same attention to detail into selecting the photos, and video segments to deliver to you.
+Trust that I’ve put that same attention to detail into selecting the photos, and video segments to show as proofs, or deliver to you.

 You can see almost all of them if you really want.
 But I reserve the privilege to remove anything that I feel is a “clunker” and thus not something that I want to be associated with producing.
 (IE: I’m not gonna show the world a photo you feel is unflattering, and I equally don’t want to show the world similarly unflattering work)